Pylons/pyramid/docs/designdefense.rst

 object graph), and traversal is required to reach this code.

 I'll argue that URL dispatch is ultimately useful, even if you want to use traversal as well.
-You can actully *combine* URL dispatch and traversal in :mod:`repoze.bfg` (see :ref:`hybrid_chapter`).
+You can actually *combine* URL dispatch and traversal in :mod:`repoze.bfg` (see :ref:`hybrid_chapter`).
 One example of such a usage: if you want to emulate something like Zope 2's "Zope Management Interface" UI on top of your model graph (or any